 Illiteracy is an issue that can be debilitating in so many ways for adults who never received the proper instruction.
 Adults who are unable to read have a much more difficult time with many daily activities that others may take for granted, along with a clear disadvantage in today’s competitive job market.
 SSC’s Office of Adult Education administers the Adult Volunteer Literacy Tutoring Program in addition to High School Equivalency (HSE), English as a Second Language (ESL), and Adult Basic Education (ABE).

 Tutors will receive free professional development services throughout this program.
 Successful tutors are also eligible for letters of support or recommendation for jobs, scholarships, educational opportunities, and more.
 These opportunities are made possible by a grant awarded by the Illinois State Library (ISL), a division of the Office of Secretary of State, using state funds designated for literacy.

-If you would like to register for the upcoming volunteer tutor training class please register, or if you know someone who could benefit from tutoring services, please contact Raylynn Stokes, Literacy Coach of the Adult Volunteer Literacy Program, at (708) 596-2000, ext.
+If you would like to register for volunteer tutor training class, or if you know someone who could benefit from tutoring services, please contact Raylynn Stokes, Literacy Coach of the Adult Volunteer Literacy Program, at (708) 596-2000, ext.
 2558, or email firstname.lastname@example.org.
 South Suburban College is located at 15800 S. State St., South Holland, Illinois.